nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 _You're not going to have to give us all of the tables shown in the diagram below.
 We'll compute some of that.
-Here's the breakdown of what we absolutely need from you at this Level, and what we'll accept if you have it._
+Here's the breakdown of what we absolutely need from you at this Level, and also all the optional things that we'll accept if you have them handy._

 |_Level 1 model diagram_|
 |:---:|